Construction & Property CIS

 No subcontractor payments this month File nil return OR request inactivity File nil return OR notify HMRC in advance

-No subcontractor payments for 3 months Request inactivity period File nil return OR notify HMRC each month
+No subcontractor payments for 3 months Request inactivity period File nil returns OR request inactivity (counts as advance notification)

-Seasonal construction work (summer only) Request 6-month inactivity for winter File nil return OR notify each winter month
+Seasonal construction work (summer only) Request 6-month inactivity for winter File nil returns OR request inactivity for the off-season in advance

 Forgot to file or notify Penalty unless inactivity was requested Penalty (must do one or the other)